 -Justification: God’s act of removing guilt and penalty of sin and declaring a sinner righteous through Christs atoning sacrifice.

 A once and for all act.
 God’s act, nothing from us.
 Removing guilt and penalty of sin.
 Not just guilt, or just sin, but covers all.
 Our conscience is clean.
 Paid our debt in full!
 But why?
 Well, first, so that He would be glorified above all else.
 But also making us righteous through Christ.
 Wow, God is good!

--Sanctification: Set apart for special purpose.
+-Sanctification: Set apart for a special purpose.
 To be made holy and blameless.

 We are sanctified and continue to be sanctified by Christ through the Holy Spirit.
-It’s a once and for all and continual act done by Christ though the Holy Spirit.
+It’s a once and for all and continual act done by Christ through the Holy Spirit.
 We are set apart, chosen by God for his purpose.
 Who’s chosen?
-Whom ever he wants.
+Whomever he wants.
 He is our God in heaven and He does whatever He pleases.
 How do you know if you’re chosen?
 Because you believe and follow Him.

 None of this will be perfect until the second coming.
 But he is working this out in our lives now!